 The County's fiscal policies provide that the undesignated balance for the General Fund be maintained between 6% and 8% of estimated annual revenues.
 This fund balance has been maintained above 6% each year without exception over the last two decades.
 The 2012 Adopted Budget increased the targeted undesignated fund balance from 6% (as it had been for several years) to 6.5% to provide a larger undesignated reserve.
 At the end of 2016, this amount increased to 8%, which is the high end of the policy.
-The 2017-2018 budget maintains this level.
+The 2017-2018 and 2019-2020 Adopted Budgets maintained this level.